Lonely desert highways, weird roadside attractions, and a nice mix of thrilling outdoor adventures that you won’t find

 If you’re reading this and decide you want to plan this road trip, you can book lodging right now for any time in the next year.
 I mean, you probably won’t get a room if you’re heading into Yosemite tomorrow, but if you plan a couple of months or even weeks in advance, you will probably be fine.

 If you don’t mind a little glamping action, our first choice for Yosemite lodging would be the canvas tent cabins at Curry Village, which feature a double bed with linens, a shared central bath, and a bear locker.
 It’s rustic, but you can’t beat the location just below Half Dome and Glacier Point.

 Curry Village also has a hotel with basic rooms and regular cabins (with bathrooms).

-If you’re looking to burn a hole in the wallet right at the beginning of your trip, plan a stay at the luxurious Ahwahnee Hotel.
+If you’re looking to burn a hole in your wallet right at the beginning of your trip, plan a stay at the luxurious Ahwahnee Hotel.
 Not only is this gorgeous landmark on the National Register of Historic Places, but it’s also considered the crown jewel of National Park lodges.

 You’ll feel like royalty staying here, if only for a night or two, and you may spend the rest of your road trip eating pb&js while tailgating in parking lots.
 It will be worth it, especially if you go the extra mile, or dollar, for a room with a view.